 The Elder Care Journey: How to Protect Your Assets Each Step of the Way

-- Once you enter a nursing home, private pay becomes very impractical with costs averaging over $7,000 a month.
+Once you enter a nursing home, private pay becomes very impractical with costs averaging almost $9,000 a month.

 No matter where you or a loved one is on the elder care journey, it is important to seek professional help from a qualified elder law attorney each step of the way.
 Whether it is to protect assets from nursing home expenses or plan your estate, it is very risky to address these situations without expert assistance.
 While you should never procrastinate as far as your estate plan is concerned, the following situations require immediate attention from a qualified elder law attorney.

 If you or loved one is in a nursing home or will be entering a nursing home within the next year.

 If a loved one has a debilitating disease such as Alzheimer’s or Dementia.

 If you have a child acting as caregiver and they are being paid for their services.